TheChaitanyaKole/learn/README.md

 04 january program to find transpose of matrix
 14 january program to find hcf using loop added
 14 january program to find lcm using loop added
+15 january program to find max and min element in array